DockStudios/jmon/README.md

 Update the .env (or environment variables for the containers, if the containers have been deployed in a different manor) with the S3 bucket name.

+## Terminology

+* Environment - an arbritrary object for grouping checks.
+Can be used to group checks by application environment (e.g. dev, prod) or tenants (customer-a, customter-b) or anything else
+* Check - A check is defined and created via the API (or via Terraform provider).
+A single check is tied to a single environment.
+* Run - Runs are created at intervals, which are an execution of a check.
+When a run is executed, it creates an instance of the Check's steps and executes them and results in a pass/fail status.
+* Step - A section of executable part of the check, e.g. Find, Goto etc. These are defined in the check steps definition.
+Instances of 'Steps' are accessible to plugins, which contain information about the active instance of the step.

 ## Local development

 For most local development, using docker-compose appears to work well.
 The containers should load quickly on a change to the `jmon` code.